Structure theorems for actions of homeomorphism groups: Generalized flat bundle structure for actions by homeomorphisms

 However, since the product of the fiber $F$ with a ball is a manifold, we can conclude that $F$ is a {\em generalized manifold} or {\em homology manifold} in the sense of \cite[Chapter 8]{Wilder}.
 In the case where $M$ has codimension $1$ or $2$, all homology manifolds are manifolds (see \cite[Theorem 16.32]{Bredon}) so $F$ is necessarily a manifold.
-See \cite[Chapter 8]{Wilder} for further background. \end{rem}
+See \cite[Chapter 8]{Wilder}. \end{proof}

 Theorem \ref{flatbundle} has an analog for diffeomorphism groups, and we will see that such pathological fibers do not occur in the differentiable setting.
 However, before proving this, we use the homeomorphism group version to solve the extension problem and derive some additional consequences.
-We return to work with diffeomorphism groups in Seciton \ref{sec:diffeo_structure}.
+We return to work with diffeomorphism groups in Section \ref{sec:diffeo_structure}.